 Pete Rainer of the Los Angeles Times summed up what most movie critics and film goers thought of JSL at that time”:

 “What’s exciting about “Dragon: The Bruce Lee Story” is that, in Jason Scott Lee, the movie has created a new star out of an old star.
 The film is a tribute to Bruce Lee but it’s also a tribute to the transforming powers of performance.
 Lee does justice to Bruce Lee while, at the same time, creating a character out of his own fierce resources.
 He is, quite literally, smashing.”

 After I saw both of these films I kept my eye on Jason Scott Lee, hoping against hope that he would blow-up, big-time on the silver screen.
 I remembered how Daniel Day-Lewis in 1985-1986 had an actor’s year similar to JSL.
-Daniel Day-Lewis played played a gay man in an interracial relationship in My Beautiful Laundrette and then followed that up with a role as a proper upper -class gentleman in Room With A View.
+Daniel Day-Lewis played played a working-class, gay man in an interracial relationship in My Beautiful Laundrette and then followed that up with a role as a proper upper -class gentleman in Room With A View.
 Hollywood definitely took notice of Day-Lewis’ diverse acting skills.
 Maybe the same could happen to Jason Scott Lee.

 In reality, I knew it wasn’t going to happen.
 Jason Scott Lee probably knew it too.

 After the banner year of 1993 things were pretty quiet work-wise for Jason Scott Lee.
 Between 1994 and 2013 he was cast in approximately 25 roles, mostly small parts in television shows (The Hunger, Hawaii Five-0), voice-over work (Lilo & Stitich), low budget-films (Tale of the Mummy) and straight-to-video films (Timecop:The Berlin Decision).